Aparnaakk/festivAI/README.md

  ![alt text](input.png "Input")

- 2. Specify the path of the content image
+ 2. Save the content image in the repository and specify the path of the content image

  3. Input the name of the festival accordingly- diwali, halloween, valentine